 Skip to main content

-A cultural exchange programme between Fujian Province of China and Taiwan is mooted by both leaders of their country.
-It is held towards the end of 2010 in Taiwan, entitled 八音花鼓闹厅堂.
-Beside our taoist group, other performing troupes are selected from Quanzhou, Xiamen, Shishi, Nan Ann and Yong Chun.
+A cultural exchange program between Fujian Province of China and Taiwan was proposed by leaders of both countries.
+It was held towards the end of 2010 in Taiwan and titled 八音花鼓鬧廰堂.
+Alongside our Taoist group, other performing troupes were selected from Quanzhou, Xiamen, Shishi, Nan'an, and Yongchun.

-Our taoist group has been assigned to perform a blessing ceremony at Feng Tien Gong Temple.
-During the cultural exchange performance held in a public theater of Taipei City Government Building, the organizers have arranged for our taoist group together with Yong Chun Senior Folks Nanyim Association to stage a joint performance of Yongchun Traditional Music, entitled 永春闹厅 as an opening event.
-It has a unique artistic style, rich in local characteristics of a musical ensemble.
-We are delightful to see the feedback from the most enthusiastic audiences responded with applause.
+Our Taoist group was assigned to perform a blessing ceremony at Feng Tien Gong Temple.
+During the cultural exchange performance held at a public theater in the Taipei City Government Building, the organizers arranged for our Taoist group to collaborate with the Yongchun Senior Folks Nanyim Association in staging a joint performance of Yongchun Traditional Music, 永春鬧廰, as the opening event.
+This musical ensemble boasts a unique artistic style rich in local characteristics.
+We were delighted to witness enthusiastic audience feedback, expressed through applause.

 Comments